Robertskion/Telegram-LED-Alerter/README.md

   - A RaspberryPi or a Pine64
   - Wires
   - Many LEDs (not RGB)
+  - Resistors for LED (from 270Ω to 470Ω, search on the net)
   - A button or switch

 - Install requirements: